panjunbingtj/whale/SECURITY.md

 supervisor.childopts: "-Xmx256m -Djava.security.auth.login.config=/path/to/jaas.conf"
 ```

-The jaas.conf file should look something like the following for the storm nodes.
+The jaas.conf file should look something like the following for the Whale nodes.
-The StormServer section is used by nimbus and the DRPC nodes.
+The WhaleServer section is used by nimbus and the DRPC nodes.
 It does not need to be included on supervisor nodes.
-The StormClient section is used by all storm clients that want to talk to nimbus, including the ui, logviewer, and supervisor.
+The WhaleClient section is used by all Whale clients that want to talk to nimbus, including the ui, logviewer, and supervisor.
 We will use this section on the gateways as well, but the structure of that will be a bit different.
 The Client section is used by processes wanting to talk to ZooKeeper and really only needs to be included with nimbus and the supervisors.
 The Server section is used by the ZooKeeper servers.
 Having unused sections in the jaas is not a problem.